cwarden45/Bastu_Cat_Genome/README.md

 However, I ordered 4 individual samples, since I wanted to test them at intervals that were essentially as close as my cat would allow.
 The price was the same both ways ($276, with Memorial Day discount).

 So, while not strictly untrue (if you save $10 on 1 sample, you will save $40 on 4 samples), there was not really a discount for purchasing in bulk on the day that I did so, and I think this has the potential to give the customer the wrong impression.

+All 4 kits arrived on 6/7/2021.

+I collected the **1st sample** on **6/7/2021**.
+Bastu mostly licked the foam collector, so hopefully that is OK (versus having more direct contact with her teeth).
+The prior training helped keep her from running away, but he hasn't quite figured out what is earning her the treat afterwards.